 If you choose to take the credit later, the full amount of the credit will be claimed on your tax return.
 Follow the same instructions listed above for entering information from Form 1095-A. This will either increase your refund (if you have a refund) or decrease the amount you owe on your return.

-Claiming the Credit - The Marketplace will send you a statement (Form 1095-A) showing the amount of your premiums and advance credit payments about January 31 of the year following the year of coverage.
-For example, you will receive the 2019 information statement by mid February, 2020, and can use this information to compute your premium tax credit on your 2018 tax return.
+The Marketplace will send you a statement (Form 1095-A) showing the amount of your premiums and advance credit payments about January 31 of the year following the year of coverage.
+For example, you will receive the 2022 information statement by mid February, 2023, and can use this information to compute your premium tax credit on your 2022 tax return.

 Please do not file your tax return until you have Form 1095-A to complete your premium tax credit information.